MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 4. Select **Pricing & settings** from the Management area of the portal menu.

 5. Select your Subscription.

 6. Review the resources and fees.
-Turn Servers **Off** then select **Save**.
-Confirm if prompted.

-**Note:** This is for lab purposes only.
-It is good to understand which resources will be automatically covered and the fees involved.
-The next steps are to disable Azure Defender for Servers.
-The purpose of this is to manage the cost in your Azure subscription.
-Normally, you would leave this enabled.

 7. Select **Auto provisioning** from the Settings area.